Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 As you can see our decision to swap Tesco for Aldi was a good one.
 We are getting almost 1/4 of our monthly food for free compared to the previous shopping at Tesco in monetary terms.
 This is fantastic and seeing it in percentage terms will definitely inspire me to keep shopping at Aldi – especially as Thomas is going to be doing most of the shopping!

-The only downside to letting my husband do the shopping is sometimes he brings home a few too many treats… As you can see from the picture below!
+The main downside to letting my husband do the shopping is sometimes he brings home a few too many treats… As you can see from the picture below!
 There are a few items pictured that didn’t come from Aldi (homemade jam, Cravendale milk, fruit shoots, chocolates from Centerparcs) but the rest of the items in the photograph were just part of a shop that cost £45!
+I do find that the people in store can be a little snobby, which is unusual.
+I’m not sure if it is because of the price of the best quality items, or something else, but posh people seem to love my local Aldi.

 Want some other ways to save money on groceries?
 Check out these posts: